pluja/awesome-privacy/README.md

 - [Cryptomator](https://cryptomator.org) - Cryptomator encrypts your data quickly and easily.
 Afterwards you upload them protected to your favorite cloud service
 - [Syncthing](https://syncthing.net/) - Continuous file synchronization program.
 It synchronizes files between two or more computers in real time, safely protected from prying eyes.
 - [Rclone](https://rclone.org/) - Rclone is a command line program to manage files on cloud storage.
 It is a feature rich alternative to cloud vendors' web storage interfaces and like the tools listed above enables encryption for encrypting files in the cloud.
 - [Restic](https://restic.net/) - Restic is also command line program to manage files on various cloud storage providers.
 Restic uses encryption by default.
 Few noteworthy features of restic include browsing through storage as git like snapshots at no extra storage cost, deduplication and significant savings through compression.

+## Creator Tools

+- [vdo.ninja](https://vdo.ninja/) - Powerful tool that lets you bring remote video feeds into OBS or other studio software via WebRTC.
+- [OBS Studio](https://obsproject.com/) - Free and open source software for video recording and live streaming.

 ## Databases
 [![](https://shields.tosdr.org/en_217.svg)](https://tosdr.org/en/service/217)